 1959

 Window Water Baby Moving (1959) is a Documentary film that follows on a winter's day, a woman stretches near a window then sits in a bathtub of water.
 She's happy.
 Her lover is nearby; there are close ups of her face, her pregnant belly, and his hands caressing her.
 She gives birth: we see the crowning of the baby's head, then the birth itself; we watch a pair of hands tie off and cut the umbilical cord.
 With the help of the attending hands, the mother expels the placenta.
 The infant, a baby girl, nurses.
 We return from time to time to the bath scene.
 By the end, dad's excited; mother and daughter rest.
-Preserved by the Academy Film Archive in 2013.
 Window Water Baby Moving is not currently listed with streaming providers in your selected region, but availability can change over time.
-It has a user rating of 6.8 out of 10 from 72 votes.
+It has a user rating of 6.9 out of 10 from 73 votes.
 Fans of documentary movies may also want to explore similar titles below.